What is a Tick?

 General tick behavior:

 Understanding tick behavior will help you minimize your risk of tick bites.
-Though some ticks are “nidicolous,” meaning they remain on their host or near their host species nest and burrows, the majority of ticks most frequently encountered by humans, pets and wildlife actively “quest” for their blood meal.
-A questing tick will crawl up the stem of usually tall grass or brush and extend its front legs.
-On its front legs, a tick has a special sensory structure called the Haller’s organ, with which it can detect a nearby host by the smell of body and breath odors, heat, vibrations, and even carbon dioxide emission through our breath!
+Though some ticks are considered “nidicolous,” meaning they remain on their host or near their host species nest and burrows, the majority of ticks most frequently encountered by humans, pets and wildlife actively “quest” for their blood meal.
+A questing tick will crawl up the stem of tall grass or brush and extend its front legs.
+On its front legs, a tick has a special sensory structure called the Haller’s organ, with which it can detect a nearby host by the smell of body and breath odors, heat, vibrations, and even carbon dioxide emission through our breath.
 Once a tick detects that a potential host is approaching, it waits to grab hold.
 Ticks do not jump from above but rather they attach to the host as it brushes past the vegetation on which the tick is questing.
 They then crawl upward in search of a good place to bite and attach to take their blood meal.
 Some ticks are more aggressive in their questing behavior and may seek a host rather than waiting passively for the host to come to them.
 Taking care not to walk through areas of thick or tall vegetation, especially at the edge of trails, and avoid sitting directly on the ground, on logs, against trees or near rodent nests or dens can help reduce your exposure.

 There are three main kinds of ticks:

 - The “hard ticks” (Family Ixodidae) are the most well-known family.
 Approximately 700 species have been identified worldwide.